m-rosinsky/developer-qual/python/02_ControlFlow/tutorials/03_IfElse.md

 # 02_03 If Else Statements

-In the last tutorial we introduced the `if` keyword, along with how to use it in its most basic form.
+In the last tutorial, we introduced the `if` keyword and explored how to use it in its most basic form.

-In this tutorial we expand upon that by a few more keywords: `elif` and `else`.
+In this tutorial, we’ll expand on that by introducing two more keywords: `elif` and `else`.

 ## The `else` Keyword